Muliro1/groq-llama3-template/README.md

 ### Setup a virtual environment

 Run the following command to create a new virtual environment:
+To use the commandline version, first type "ollama run llama3" on your terminal...then run the commandline file - main_cli.py

 ```bash
 python3 -m venv env